© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Section of the Grandpont causeway is a scheduled monument protected by Historic England under reference 1007486.
 View the official record →

-Section of the Grandpont causeway is a surviving portion of a Roman-period road construction in Berkshire.
+Section of the Grandpont causeway is a raised road structure that crosses marshy ground in the Abingdon area of Berkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007486.

 Section of the Grandpont causeway is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007486.